Nattu02/CodeHive/Notes.md

 - Functions specific to users can be written inside schema , and called in required API calls.
 - These includes JWT token generation, validating passowrds, etc.
 - Using these helper functions make the code readable.

+# Express Routers

+- Routers in express are used to group the code based on routes.
+- By grouping the routes appropriately based on their actions, it will make the app.js file more clean and enhace the readability of code.

+## Created logout, updateProfile, updatePAssword routes

+- Created separate routes for logout.
+- For logout, we can simply make the token in the cookies as null, and expire it ASAP (Date.now()).
+- This simply clear the cookies and make the user logout.

+- For updateprofile, the user data is sent from the userAuth middleware.
+- First, the data sent from the request should be sanitized and validated.
+- Then it can be updated based on the user data sent from the userAuth middleware.

+- For forget password, forst, the password has to be validated.
+- Then all the process of storing the password has to be done from the start.
+- Create a hash using JWT and store it in cookies, and sent the cookies in response.